SECTION-61

 guides

-If a deportation order has been issued, you have the right to appeal to the Immigration and Protection Tribunal — within 28 or 42 days depending on the reason.
-Factual error + humanitarian grounds.
-The IPT can grant up to 5 years' stay.
+If a deportation order is issued, you can appeal to the Immigration and Protection Tribunal within 28 or 42 days.
+The IPT can grant up to five years'.

 Read article